Pay for college, cover personal expenses or borrow against your home.

 Discover doesn’t fare well when it comes to customer reviews, and you don’t have as many loan options to choose from as other providers out there.
 Consider these potential drawbacks before applying:

 - Limited loan options.
-Unlike other big-name providers out there, Discover doesn’t offer mortgages or auto loans.
+Unlike other big-name providers out there, Discover doesn’t offer personal lines of credit, mortgages or auto loans.

 - No autopay discount.
 Unlike many of its competitors, Discover doesn’t offer an autopay discount on its personal loans.
 Though, it does with its student loans.